 (e) Prosthetic Repairs

-All necessary procedures required to repair or reline fixed or removable appliances.
+All necessary procedures required to repair or reline fixed

 All necessary procedures required for pulpal therapy and root canal filling.